 We are entering a three-year grant cycle through the Blugold Commitment Differential Tuition awards, meaning we have exciting plans for the future!
 We look forward to screening queer cinema that pushes boundaries, addresses power and privilege, and unites our community!

-We are pleased to present our 7th annual Eau Queer Film Festival (EQFF)!
-This year’s theme, Power, Privilege, Protest: It's Personal.
-It's Political, honors the importance of this election year.
+We are pleased to present our 8th annual Eau Queer Film Festival (EQFF)!
+This year’s theme, Activate, not only honors the importance of activism, but also the importance of support and pride in who we are.
 We continue to bring films that challenge gender binaries, heteronormativity, and the status quo.

 All films and discussions are free for students, staff, faculty and community members.